-The primary water supply to this area comes from the Green River in King County and local wells.
-During high demand periods, mostly in the summer, well water from the south Tacoma aquifer and other local aquifers supplements the river water.
+Fircrest utilizes groundwater as its primary water source.
+The primary water supply to this area comes from the Green River in King County and five active wells in the City's system.
+To supplement supply during periods of high demand, mostly in the summer, or during emergency situations, there is also an intertie with Tacoma's water system.
 Tacoma Water's Green River First Diversion water right can supply up to 73 million gallons of water each day.

 Tacoma Water's Green River Second Diversion water right can provide up to 65 million gallons of water each day.
 This second diversion is subject to minimum streamflow standards and is a resource shared with Tacoma Water and its Regional Water Supply System partners.
 Tacoma Water's share of the second diversion equals 27 million gallons of water per day.
 In addition to the Green River, Tacoma Water owns wells located in and around the City of Tacoma.
 Tacoma Water's wells have a short-term combined pumping capacity of approximately 60 million gallons per day.